servicetitan/Stl.Fusion/README.md

 }
 ```

-As you might guess:
-* `[ComputeMethod]` indicates that every time you call this method,
-  its result is "backed" by [Computed Value], and thus it captures
+`[ComputeMethod]` indicates that every time you call this method,  its result is "backed" by [Computed Value], and thus it captures   dependencies when it runs and instantly returns the result, if the current computed value for a given call is still consisntent.
-  dependencies (depends on results of any other compute method it calls)
-  and allows other compute methods to depend on its own results.
-  This attribute works only when you register a service as [Compute Service]
-  in IoC container and the method it is applied to is async and virtual.
-* `Computed.Invalidate()` call creates a "scope" (`IDisposable`) which
-  makes every `[ComputeMethod]` you call inside it to invalidate
-  the result for this call, which triggers synchronous cascading
-  (i.e. recursive) invalidation of every dependency it has,
-  except remote ones (they are invalidated asynchronously).

 Compute services are registered ~ almost like singletons:
 ```cs